 Write Smarter: Feel Better has three modules.
 Materials for our in-person model are provided to Universities free of charge.
 Our training program assists student support teams to get the program up and running, and trains graduate researchers to act as peer facilitators for the program.
 The Write Smarter: Feel Better app provides individual support away from campus, as well as helping facilitators know how to approach conversations about wellbeing.

 Every aspect of Write Smarter: Feel Better has been based on scientific evidence and best practice psychology principles.
-It was originally tested in cohorts of graduate researchers from four universities through the Australian Government funded Cooperative Research Centre for Mental Health.
+It was originally piloted with cohorts of graduate researchers from four universities through the Australian Government funded Cooperative Research Centre for Mental Health.
 As the program and reach has extended, we remain committed to these principles.